-ADHD is the most common mental illness among children and is a condition that consists of differences in brain development where attention, self-control, and hyperactivity are controlled.
+ADHD is one of the most common mental illnesses among children, affecting approximately eight to ten percent of school-aged children.
+It is a condition that consists of differences in brain development where attention, self-control, and hyperactivity are controlled.

 Both the symptoms of ADHD and the medication used to treat it result in fragmented sleep, as well as other sleep disorders.
 Seventy-five percent of individuals with ADHD suffer from insomnia, believed to be caused by a delayed circadian rhythm.
 In addition to trouble falling asleep, individuals with ADHD can have trouble staying asleep as well.